graycodesnu/weather-dashboard/README.md

 ## Introduction

-This project is a result of our bootcamp's week 6 homework assignment.
-Students were expected to create a weather generator that would store search results to local storage and display current and five-day forecast conditions.
-The project can be found [here](https://graycodesnu.github.io/weather-dashboard/).
+A dynamic weather dashboard that enables users to store search results in local storage while displaying current weather conditions and a five-day forecast.
+The project can be accessed via [this link](https://graycodesnu.github.io/weather-dashboard/).

 ![screenshot](./assets/landing-2.0.png)